-The story of the game starts with Goofy who has left the golden key for the Castle inside.
+The story of the game starts with Goofy who has left the golden key to the Castle inside.
 The player has to walk through five different stages collecting silver keys to open the Cinderella Castle Gate.

 All the stages have been made like Disney theme park rides.
 Some levels also feature vehicles.
 Overall, it is a perfect game for younger kids where they can play with their favorite characters while roaming through the Magic Kingdom.